Antioxidants To The Resuce

 Reactive Oxygen Species (ROS) Are Normal In Bodies

 In aerobic organisms, oxidative activity is normal, and produces reactive oxygen species (ROS) (we also produce reactive nitrogen species) which are a part of the bodies homeostasis (Covarrubias, 2008).
-Reactive oxygen species are kept in check by the activity of antioxidants and if not ROS are known to cause damage to the DNA, proteins, and lipids (Gulam and Ahsan, 2006).
-Some ROS are produced in the body through normal body processes, while others are derived from outside of the body such as those formed by ionizing radiation or mycotoxins.
+Reactive oxygen species are kept in check by the activity of antioxidants made by our body that include glutathione, catalase and super oxide dismutase, and if they are not made ROS are known to cause damage to the DNA, proteins, and lipids (Gulam and Ahsan, 2006).
+Some ROS are produced in the body through normal body processes, while others are derived from our bodies reaction to outside forces such as those formed by ionizing radiation or mycotoxins.

 How The Body Makes ROS

-Some of the bodily processes that create ROS are the mitochondrial activity, cytochrome P450 metabolism, peroxisomes, and inflammatory cell activation (Inoue et al., 2003).
+Our body makes ROS through mitochondrial activity when it is in defense mode, cytochrome P450 metabolism, peroxisomes, and inflammatory cell activation (Inoue et al., 2003).
 The mitochondria-produced ROS are the superoxide anion (O•−2), hydrogen peroxide (H2O2), and the hydroxyl radical (⋅OH).
 It is normal for cells to have a balance between ROS production and antioxidant defense activity.

 Excess ROS Are Unhealthy